 What To Do With Leftover Ricotta Cheese?

 I love ricotta cheese so much that I could eat it straight from the tub (and even better, mixed with salt, pepper, and some herbs.)
 And this is good because it seems that any recipe that calls for ricotta ends with plenty leftover.
 But I thought there might be a more interesting way to finish off a tub.

 I posed this question to my parents on a recent visit: “What do you do with leftover ricotta?”
 The answer: “Your grandmother used to make ricotta pasta.
 She’d stir it into cooked pasta with a little pasta water.”
 Well, if it’s good enough for my Italian grandmother, it’s good enough for me.
 So I decided to create a simple recipe based on my parents’ memory.

 Easy and Fast Ricotta Pasta

-You can’t get much easier than a five ingredient pasta (plus pasta water!)
+You can’t get much easier than a six ingredient pasta (plus pasta water!)
 I chose to use spaghetti because I like to twirl my pasta.
 I tend to think spaghetti-adjacent pastas (fettuccine, linguine, etc.) are more fun to eat.
 But any pasta is fine because this is pretty much a pantry clean-out recipe.

 I like this recipe so much that I might start buying ricotta cheese just to make it!